Hamm-J/carousel-component-vanilla-js/README.md

 A carousel of images that the user can rotate left or right by clicking on the respective left and right buttons.

-This component was designed with a mobile first approach and supports various mobile view ports.
+This component was designed with a mobile first approach and supports various mobile viewports.
 The carousel also supports looping; the user can continously click a single button and the carousel will continue rotate without end.
 For viewports that exceed a width of 2400px, the carousel no longer occupies the total viewport.

 ### Technologies